-ManageEngine OpManager helps you manage and monitor all the different aspects of your data center's performance, all from an unified console.
-By monitoring critical performance metrics of your data center in real time, OpManager functions as a complete data center monitoring system and enables you to maintain your data center resources at its peak performance levels.
+ManageEngine OpManager helps you manage and monitor all the different aspects of your data center's performance, all from a unified console.
+By monitoring critical performance metrics of your data center in real time, OpManager functions as a complete data center monitoring system and enables you to maintain your data center resources at their peak performance levels.

-One aspect data center admins find it difficult is monitoring hardware metrics along with other performance data.
-This becomes especially tough when separate tools have to be used for monitoring the hardware.
+One aspect data center admins find difficult is monitoring hardware metrics along with other performance data.
+This becomes especially tough when separate tools have to be used to monitor the hardware.

-With OpManager's datacenter monitoring system, you can also monitor hardware metrics of your devices from inside the web client itself.
+With OpManager's data center monitoring system, you can also monitor the hardware metrics of your devices from inside the web client itself.
 The Hardware tab in your Device Snapshot page lists all the hardware metrics from that device and their status.
-Alarms related to hardware are also displayed in the same page, making it easy for you to know everything about your device's hardware in a glance while monitoring data center.
+Alarms related to hardware are also displayed on the same page, making it easy for you to know everything about your device's hardware at a glance while monitoring the data center.

-OpManager's data center monitoring capabilities lets you create dedicated dashboards to view all the information you need about your network in a single pane.
+OpManager's data center monitoring capabilities let you create dedicated dashboards to view all the information you need about your network in a single pane.
 You can use existing/default dashboards available as a base and improve the details in it, or you can create a new dashboard from scratch with all the widgets that you would need to know about your data center's health and performance.
-Monitor data center effectively with OpManager, which also has a dedicated "Real time dashboard" that helps you view the performance stats of your network devices in real time.
+Monitor the data center effectively with OpManager, which also has a dedicated "Real-time dashboard" that helps you view the performance stats of your network devices in real-time.

-Also, when it comes to data center monitoring, it must be made sure that the admin is always updated with the latest performance data of the network, so that any performance issues detected can be instantly resolved.
+Also, when it comes to data center monitoring, it must be made sure that the admin is always updated with the latest performance data of the network so that any performance issues detected can be instantly resolved.
 OpManager's CCTV views help you achieve it, by allowing you to create NOC views that refresh at a user-defined interval.
-That way, it is ensured that the performance data you're being displayed is up-to-the-minute.
+That way, you can be sure that the performance data being displayed is up-to-the-minute.

-When there is a large amount of data to be constantly monitored, there is an increased chance of data to be misinterpreted or missed due to human error, which could translate to disaster in data center monitoring services.
-Visualizing the available network infrastructure is a great way to know the overall status of the resources in a glance.
+When there is a large amount of data to be constantly monitored, there is an increased chance of data being misinterpreted or missed due to human error, which could translate to disaster in data center monitoring services.
+Visualizing the available network infrastructure is a great way to know the overall status of the resources at a glance.

-OpManager's Reports help you to understand the bigger picture about the performance of your data center.
+OpManager's reports help you to understand the bigger picture about the performance of your data center.
 You can view historical data on the performance of your data center's devices under four wide categories - Performance, Availability, Response Time & Packet Loss, and Inventory.
-Devices based on Groups or Business Views can be selected, and you can even schedule the reports to be sent to recipients of your choice, at a particular interval.
+You can select the devices based on Groups or Business Views and even schedule the reports to be sent to recipients of your choice, at a particular interval.